Phoenix Real Estate

 In the area, residents will find that there are more than 180 area golf courses both private and public.
 There are more than 180 area golf courses.
 Both private and public are available in the area.
 This area also has 23 Indian Reservations and 21 Native American Tribes.

-Residents of the area have access to cross country and downhill skiing.
-The resorts are within two hours of the area.
+Residents of the area have access to the finest dining and shopping.
 Residents also have access to more than 30 museums and 160 art galleries.
 The Phoenix Symphony, the Herberger Theater, the Arizona Opera Company and the Orpheum Theater are all within the area.
 The Desert Botanical Garden is also of particular interest.

 The major league baseball teams all train in this area during the spring: Teams such as the Seattle Mariners, Chicago Cubs, Chicago White Sox, The Oakland Athletics, San Diego Padres, The Milwaukee Brewers, Anaheim Angels, San Francisco Giants, Colorado Rockies and Arizona Diamondbacks.
 Residents may also enjoy the Arizona Cardinals, Arizona Diamondbacks, Phoenix Mercury, Phoenix Coyotes, Arizona Rattlers and Phoenix Suns.